 Step 4: Add in the Other Wet Ingredients

-In a small bowl, whisk together the ¼ cup granulated sugar with ¼ teaspoon of ground cinnamon.
+In a small bowl, whisk together the cinnamon and sugar.

 It must be in that order or else the chocolate chips will not stick to the dough.

-Bake the cookies in the center rack of the oven at 350 degrees Fahrenheit for 13 minutes until golden on the bottoms.
-You can carefully use a cookie spatula to check.
+Bake the cookies at 350 degrees Fahrenheit for 15 minutes or until golden on the bottoms.

 Expert Baking Tips